Iliannnn/Imagehost/README.md

 - The PHP version is `7.4`

-- I used a bit of Bootstrap for the fancy success and error popups 😏

 # Cloning the repo
 At first, you ofcourse need the code on your computer, you do this with running the following command in your terminal:
 ```